MiguelNiblock/ReactNative-FoodSearch-Yelp-API/README.md

 - Reusable components `ResultsList` and `ResultsDetail` display lists of restaurant results, grouped by price. ('Affordable', 'Pricier' and 'Big Spender')
 - Callback arrow functions are passed to the `SearchBar` component, to update the state, and send the request to Yelp on submit.
 - When a particular restaurant is pressed on, react-navigation loads a separate screen `ResultsShowScreen`, which sends an async request to Yelp to obtain the details of that particular business.
 Photos are then displayed in the screen with a `FlatList`.

+---

+Note:

+To make the app work, a yelp API key is necessary.
+Create a developer account in Yelp and save your API key.
+Then create file `apiKey.js` in `src/api/`, and just type `export default 'Bearer <Your_API_Key>'`, and that's it.
+The import statement in `src/api/yelp.js` will automatically make use of the API Key.